leoawen/webcam-circular-app/README.md

 **How to use:**

-1. Download the Webcam-Circular-Pro.exe file below.
+1. Download the Webcam.Circular.exe file below.

 2. Run the file.
 No installation needed!